Managersky/WWC_1/Redme.md

-Moja pierwsza strona:
+My first website:

-Cel:
+Purpose:
--Podstawy HTML/CSS
+- Understand basics of HTML/CSS
--Zastosowanie Flex Box'a
+- Use Flex
--Zapoznanie siê z RWD
+- Get to know Responsive Web Design

-Problemy:
+Problems:
-- pozycjonowanie elementów
+- Layout and positioning elements
-- ustawienie przycisków obok siebie (zastosowa³em float:left)
+- positioning elements next to each other (I use float:left)